 Freshfields’ antitrust competition and trade practice comprises more than 50 partners and over 210 other specialists working worldwide to support our clients wherever and whenever they need us.

-This biography is an extract from The International Who's Who of Telecoms Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Telecommunications Media & Technology which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication